Be part of something bigger than yourself

 - Provide safe forums in which to freely share personal perspectives.

-- Offer access to a resident assistant whose interests, qualifications, and training allow him/her to effectively guide and assist community members.
+- Offer access to a resident assistant whose interests, qualifications, and training help effectively guide and assist community members.

-- In most cases, provide residents access to an involved faculty advisor who is able to answer course and career related questions.
+- Provide residents, in most cases, access to an involved faculty advisor who is able to answer course- and career-related questions.

-For more information about specialty community residences, contact Residence Life at 617-353-4380, or visit any residence office.
+For more information about specialty community residences, please contact Residence Life at 617-353-4380, or visit any residence office.